binarynonsense/bn-blog/_posts/2017-10-27-short-review-wolfenstein-new-order-pc.md

 <p>
 The Old Blood is a more action-focused stand-alone expansion with a simpler story that is clearly a throwback to older Wolfenstein games.
-Shorter than The New Order but full of thrilling shooting moments, I had a lot of fun playing it, but probably not as much as with main game.
+Shorter than The New Order but full of thrilling shooting moments, I had a lot of fun playing it, but probably not as much as with the main game.
 </p>